 Canada's citizenship law has, since 1947, conferred Canadian citizenship at birth to anyone born on Canadian soil, irrespective of the parents' citizenship or immigration status.
 The only exception is for children born in Canada to diplomats, consular officers or other representatives of a foreign government or international organization and their employees working in Canada.
-95
+110

 While citizenship acquired through birth on Canadian soil is a long-standing policy in Canada, there have been calls over the years to ensure foreign nationals do not come to Canada to give birth for the sole purpose of securing Canadian citizenship for their child.
 This issue is commonly called "birth tourism."
 In recent years, several media accounts have reported the practice of birth tourism and indicated an increase in the births by foreign nationals in Canada.
-96

-Statistics Canada collects data on the numbers of births in Canada and includes the number of non-resident births.
-However, the category for mother with place of residence outside Canada, also referred to as the non-resident category, includes mothers whose country of residence is unknown.
-97 This can also include "Canadians living abroad who return to Canada and give birth, international students, temporary foreign workers, as well as children who would have access to Canadian citizenship by descent through the non-birthing parent."
-On average, according to Statistics Canada data from 2000 to 2018, there were 363,553 births per year in Canada, of which 343 were to women who do not reside in Canada.
-99 As seen in Table 3, the overall proportion of births from non-resident mothers is very low.
+111 residence outside Canada, also referred to as the non-resident category, includes mothers whose country of residence is unknown.
+This can also include "Canadians living abroad who return to Canada and give birth, international students, temporary foreign workers, as well as children who would have access to Canadian citizenship by descent through the non-birthing parent."
+On average, according to Statistics Canada data from 2000 to 2023, there were 364,641 births per year in Canada, of which 384 were to women who do not reside in Canada.
+As seen in Table 3, the overall proportion of births from non-resident mothers is very low - between 0.05% and 0.40%.